zopencommunity/meta/docs/Guides/PythonPackages.md

 zopen install uv
 ```

-It reaches the wheel index and installs from it correctly, and it is
+It reaches the wheel index and installs from it correctly, including packages
-substantially faster than pip.
-One limit decides whether it is usable for a
-given job:

-- **Nothing that depends on `cffi`**, which rules out `cryptography`, `pynacl`
-  and `paramiko`.

-It is explained below.
-Where it applies, use pip.
+with published native dependencies such as `cffi`, and is substantially faster
+than pip.

 The settings map across: